kevinveenbirkenbach/cymais/roles/svc-db-mariadb/vars/README.md

 # vars/

-This directory contains variable definition files for the `svc-mariadb` Ansible role.
+This directory contains variable definition files for the `svc-db-mariadb` Ansible role.
 It centralizes all configurable values related to MariaDB deployment and can be adjusted without modifying task logic.

 ---